Skip to main content

 1. Target the kitchen you want

-Pull 3 clues from the job post or menu (style, volume, prep).
-Mirror that language once, then anchor your first paragraph to what they need during service.
+Look for three clues in the job post or menu: style, volume, and prep routines.
+Use their language once, then anchor your opening paragraph to what the kitchen needs during service.

 See an example